|

 Ask for recommendations

-Finding an online tutor whom you can trust can be difficult.
+Finding an online tutor who you can trust can be difficult.
 One of the best ways to find someone both qualified and trustworthy is through a referral or recommendation.
 Put the word out in various networks about online ACT tutors, including among your co-workers, friends, family, and neighbors.
 Chances are some of your fellow parents will have worked with a top-notch ACT tutor in the past and will be able to tell you detailed information about this experience.

 Conduct an interview

-Once you’ve narrowed your list of potential ACT tutors to a few, ask them if they’d be willing to do a short interview.
+Once you’ve narrowed your list of potential ACT tutors to a few, ask them if they’d be willing to do a short virtual interview.
 This is your opportunity to ask the tutor any final questions about their methods and approach and also get a feel for their personality and teaching style.
 This is also a great time for you to give the ACT information about your child and what they are looking to get out of this tutoring experience.
 Be upfront about your child’s goals: are they simply looking to improve in the ACT math section, or are they trying to achieve a specific score?

 There are abundant ACT tutoring services available online, so how did we land on these top 5?
 Here is the methodology we followed to create this carefully curated list: